Coop Farming in Illinois (Part 1):

 In 1943, the previous owner and landlord of the farm which her family rented had died.
 Attracted by the high war time prices for land, the wife and children of the deceased landlord had decided to sell the farm.
 Accordingly, her family had been forced to move off the land and they moved to Wisconsin and settled on the farm in Excelsior Township.
 She spent her last two years of school at the high school in Baraboo, the county seat of Sauk County.
 She had hated to leave all her friends in Illinois.
 At first she had found it hard to break in to the new high school in Baraboo, but she had surprised herself by developing new friendships and obtaining some degree of popularity in her new high school class.
 She had never realized how outgoing she could actually be.

-One day in February of 1946, while they were shelling all the ear-corn in the corncrib on his father’s farm in Troy Town Wisconsin, our Sterling Township farmer was taking a load shelled corn to the Sauk County Cooperative grain elevator in Baraboo, Wisconsin.
-In years passed, he might have used the tractor and a wagon to make this trip.
+One day in February of 1946, while they were shelling all the ear-corn in the corncrib on his father’s farm in Troy Town Wisconsin, our Sterling Township farmer was taking a load shelled corn to the cooperative grain elevator in Rock Springs, Wisconsin.
+In years passed, he might have used the COOP Model 2A tractor and the wagon to make this trip to the elevator.

 As each truck pulled into the elevator and was weighed our Sterling Township farmer would return to his truck and move the Dodge forward one place in line.
 Once each truck had been weighed, the driver of the truck would back up the truck up and allow a lift frame to be moved into position on the floor in front of the front wheels of the truck.
 The driver of the truck would then pull the truck ahead until the front tires of the truck rested in the carriage of the lift.